paulgazz/kmax/README.md

 This will run Kmax on the example from the [paper](https://paulgazzillo.com/papers/esecfse17.pdf) on Kmax.

-    kbuildplus.py -B tests/paper_example
+    kbuildplus.py tests/paper_example

 This will output the list of configuration conditions for each compilation unit file in the example Kbuild file.
-The `-B` tells Kmax to treat configuration options as Boolean options (as opposed to Kconfig tristate options).
+By default, Kmax to treat configuration options as Boolean options (as opposed to Kconfig tristate options).
+Pass `-T` for experimental support for tristate.

     unit_pc tests/kbuild/fork.o 1
     unit_pc tests/kbuild/probe_32.o (CONFIG_A && CONFIG_B)